Revive Fitness gym leaves box of personal information on roadside

 A Wellington gym has been slammed for a "pretty disgusting" breach after a box of files including phone numbers and email addresses was left on the side of the road.

-A local man who only wanted to be referred to as Scott said the Revive Fitness gym on Willis Street had closed down recently, and had been moving items out of the building.
+A local man who only wanted to be referred to as Scott said the Revive Fitness gym on Willis St had closed down recently, and had been moving items out of the building.

 "I believe on Friday when they were moving they left a box by our dumpster," he said.